Hokkaido: Population

+Hokkaidō has the third-largest population of Japan's five main islands, with 5,111,691 people As of 2023.
+It has the lowest population density in Japan, with just 61 PD/km2.
+Hokkaidō ranks 21st in population among the world's islands.
+Major cities include Sapporo and Asahikawa in the central region, and the port of Hakodate facing Honshu in the south.
+Sapporo is Hokkaidō's largest city and the fifth-largest in Japan.
+It had a population of 1,959,750 As of 31 July 2023 and a population density of 1,748 PD/km2.

 Economy

 Although there is some light industry (most notably paper milling and beer brewing) most of the population is employed by the service sector.
 In 2001, the service sector and other tertiary industries generated more than three-quarters of the gross domestic product.

 Agriculture and other primary industries play a large role in Hokkaidō's economy.
 Hokkaidō has nearly one fourth of Japan's total arable land.
 It ranks first in the nation in the production of a host of agricultural products, including wheat, soybeans, potatoes, sugar beets, onions, pumpkins, corn, raw milk, and beef.
 Hokkaidō also accounts for 22% of Japan's forests with a sizable timber industry.
 The prefecture is first in the nation in production of marine products and aquaculture.
 The average farm size in Hokkaidō is 26 hectares per farmer in 2013, which is almost 11 times bigger than the national average of 2.4 hectares.

 Tourism is an important industry, especially during the cool summertime when visitors are attracted to Hokkaidō's open spaces from hotter and more humid parts of Japan and other Asian countries.
 During the winter, skiing and other winter sports bring other tourists, and increasingly international ones, to the island.

 Coal mining played an important role in the industrial development of Hokkaidō, with the Ishikari coalfield.
 Cities such as Muroran were primarily developed to supply the rest of the archipelago with coal.

+In 2023, Rapidus Corporation announced Hokkaido's largest business investment with a 5 trillion yen plan to build a semiconductor manufacturing factory in Chitose.
+The site is expected to eventually employ over 1,000 employees.